People with “smiling” depression would be able to mislead even their closest relatives | Health & Wellness

 Situation that brings to mind the cases of singer Chester Bennington, and actor Robin Williamsboth of whom committed suicide without raising suspicions in their relatives.

 In fact, it was the wife of the leader of Linkin Park who uploaded a photo to his Twitter account back then saying: “This was days before my husband took his own life.
-The suicidal thoughts were there, but you could never have noticed it.”
+The suicidal thoughts were there, but you might never have noticed it.”

 Now, the study details why the disease can be difficult to detect by relatives of patients.

 A study published in ‘The Lancet’, carried out by Vanessa Rodríguez Pousada, collaborating professor of the University Master’s Degree in Psychopedagogy at the Universitat Oberta Catalunya (UOC), and Ferran Marsà Sambola, collaborating professor of the Studies of Psychology and Educational Sciences at the UOC, affirms that cases of major depression have increased by 28% since Covid appeared.
-However, experts believe these numbers could be even higher given the number of cases of depression that go undiagnosed.
+However, experts believe these numbers might be even higher given the number of cases of depression that go undiagnosed.

 Among them occupies an important place the ‘smiling depression’, a type of depression that can go unnoticed even by the closest environment.